OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-09-Asset-Management-Failures.md

 Each click creates an app with an external-facing URL.
 The user forgets about these apps, even though they might expose business data.
 This scenario is multiplied by the number of developers, resulting in an ever-growing number of stale apps.

+## Example Attack & Misuse Scenarios - Business Users

+### Scenario #1

+A developer builds an automated process to load data from a network location into the financial system to complete order processing.
+A manager is alerted the process isn't running.
+The developer is now working for another company and has left no documentation.
+What should have been a quick fix takes weeks, and results in many thousands of overtime to manually process the transactions.

+### Scenario #2

+The security team notices that an account is being used to store multiple records simultaneously by a single user.
+This pattern indicates one of the vulnerabilities ([LCNC-SEC-01-Account-Impersonation](content/2022/en/LCNC-SEC-01-Account-Impersonation.md)) may have occurred.
+The security team wants to identify the application and implement a change to record the individual user's actions to their credentials.
+Due to poor inventory management, IT is unable to identify what application is causing this and therefore unable to enforce an appropriate change.

+### Scenario #3

+The Security team is planning a Vulnerability test of all applications.
+Due to poor inventory management, several LCNC developed applications are missed during this test.
+These applications have vulnerabilities that later led to a data breach.
+This breach should have been prevented if the security team were able to test the application.

 ## How to Prevent